xuebinqin/ByLabel/README.md

 # ByLabel: A Boundary Based Semi-Automatic Image Annotation Tool
 This is a tool for image and video annotation.
-Currently, it can only run 64bit Ubuntu OS.</br>
+Currently, it can only run on 64bit Ubuntu OS.</br>

 USED LIBRARIES
 ====